source-foundry/Hack/README.md

         $ yum install yum-plugin-copr
         $ yum copr enable heliocastro/hack-fonts

-* Ubuntu: install either [fonts-hack-ttf](http://packages.ubuntu.com/xenial/fonts-hack-ttf) or [fonts-hack-otf](http://packages.ubuntu.com/xenial/fonts-hack-otf) for xenial or later:
+* Ubuntu / Debian: install either [fonts-hack-ttf](http://packages.ubuntu.com/xenial/fonts-hack-ttf) or [fonts-hack-otf](http://packages.ubuntu.com/xenial/fonts-hack-otf).
+Packages are currently available for Ubuntu Xenial or later and the Debian unstable branch:

         $ apt-get install fonts-hack-ttf

-   For older systems either manually download one of those packages or see the [manual install instructions](https://wiki.ubuntu.com/Fonts).
+   For older systems either manually download and install one of those deb packages or see the [manual install instructions](https://wiki.ubuntu.com/Fonts).

-For other systems, check for packages using your distro's package manager or download your preferred format and copy the font files to either your system font folder (often /usr/share/fonts/) or user font folder (often ~/.local/share/fonts/).
+For other systems, check for packages using your distro's package manager.
+If no packages exist download your preferred format and copy the font files to either your system font folder (often /usr/share/fonts/) or user font folder (often ~/.local/share/fonts/).
+On systems using Fontconfig you may need to regenerate the font caches and indexes after copying the files (e.g. `fc-cache -s; mkfontscale <instalation_path>; mkfontdir <instalation_path>`).

 ### Webfont Usage